-My dad taught me that the viagra from india answer is always Bob Dylan.
+My dad taught me that the answer is always Bob Dylan.

 Things happened.
 I moved away from home and mostly played bass instead of piano, and largely forgot about Ivan and his Adventures.

 This past November, we assembled at my mother’s residence for a holiday celebration, and my sister brought with her a bundle of http://invasoresespaciales.com/buy-real-viagra-online our old piano books.
 In it was Adventures of Ivan.
 As I have recently taken an interest in practicing keyboards again, I insisted that I take it home with me, given that it was mine, after all.
 I promised my sister I would replace her copy (which I did, by the way).***

 I can still play most of the way through it relatively well, though I’m a bit rusty.
 All but the last song, anyway.

 * Not to http://www.brooklynmusicschool.org/brand-cialis be confused with “record store”

 ** To be fair, a $5 book of sheet music is a much easier sell than some random toy or something.